openedx/edx-documentation/en_us/install_operations/source/platform_releases/eucalyptus.rst

 Upgrading a Vagrant Installation
 ================================

-Devstack and Fullstack are installed using Vagrant.
+Devstack and Fullstack for Eucalyptus are installed using Vagrant.
 To upgrade to a Eucalyptus point release, follow these steps in the host operating system.

 .. code-block:: bash